Mix Application Commands#

 Note

-Mix localization commands allow the robot to request the coordinates of a specific model within the recipe.
-Each command is dedicated to a single model and independently manages the search cycle, including FlexiBowl® movement and hopper activation if necessary.
+Mix tracking commands allow the robot to request the coordinates of a specific model within the recipe.
+Each command is dedicated to a single model and autonomously manages the search cycle, including moving the FlexiBowl® and activating the hopper if necessary.

-1. The system acquires an image and searches for Model n.
+1. The system captures an image and searches for the Model n.

-2. If the model is not found on the first acquisition, the FlexiBowl® is actuated automatically and the search resumes.
+2. If the model is not found at the first capture, the FlexiBowl® is automatically activated and the search resumes.

-3. The cycle continues until Model n is localized or the stop_Locator command is sent.
+3. The cycle continues until the Model n is located or the command stop_Locator is sent.

-4. During the entire search phase, the hopper is activated automatically if necessary.
+4. During the entire search phase, the hopper is automatically switched on if necessary.

 Important

-This means that, to request the coordinates of a different model, the specific command for that model must be used (e.g. mix_Locator_2 for Model 2, mix_Locator_3 for Model 3, and so on).
+Each mix_Locator_n command only searches for the model corresponding to the number n.
+This means that to request the coordinates of a different model, the specific command for that model must be used (e.g. mix_Locator_2 for Model 2, mix_Locator_3 for Model 3, and so on).

 Command